tmcnair/ELK-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because configure and deploy to multiple machines with one play
+No configuration was performed manually, which is advantageous because you can configure and deploy to multiple machines with one play

 The playbook implements the following tasks:
 Install docker.io